-Rabbi Wechterman served as spiritual leader of Congregation Agudas Achim in Attleboro, Massachusetts from 2001 to June of 2014.
-For the past year, she has taught at the college and adult level in the Attleboro area and has led a monthly Shabbat service for children and families with special needs and works actively to create inclusive communities for Jews of all abilities and backgrounds.
+Before coming to the RRA, Rabbi Wechterman served as spiritual leader of Congregation Agudas Achim in Attleboro, Massachusetts from 2001 to June of 2014.
+Additionally, she has taught at the college and adult level in many settings and worked broadly with children and families with special needs to create inclusive communities for Jews of all abilities and backgrounds.

 A graduate of the Reconstructionist Rabbinical College, Rabbi Wechterman brings an open and inclusive approach to teaching Jewish life and traditions.
 She is committed to empowering Jews and fellow travelers on their individual and unique Jewish journeys.

-Rabbi Wechterman is active in interfaith work in the community, serving on the board of the Attleboro Area Council of Churches and participating in the monthly Interfaith Dialogues.
+In Massachusetts, Rabbi Wechterman was active in interfaith work in the community, serving on the board of the Attleboro Area Council of Churches and participating in the monthly Interfaith Dialogues.
 She is a founding member of GAIN, the Greater Attleboro Interfaith Network, which works on fair an just policing in the Attleboro area.
-She has been a regular participant in discussion forums, interfaith services and other programs that bring people together.
+She was a regular participant in discussion forums, interfaith services and other programs that bring people together.

 Rabbi Wechterman holds a BA in International Relations and BS in Journalism from Boston University.
-She lives in Attleboro with her husband David Nerenberg and their two children Avi and Sharon.
+She lives in Abington, PA with her husband David Nerenberg and is the parent of two children, Avi and Sharon.